Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Construction of supermodes

-The first term describes linear decay of the signal supermodes.
-When the reservoir coupling profile $\kappa_m$ do not exactly match the chosen supermodes $T_{im}$, linear dissipation actually induces couplings between the different supermodes; this effect can potentially be useful for, e.g., designing couplings in coherent Ising machines \cite{Wang2013}.
-A useful special case to consider is $\kappa_m = \kappa$, a constant for all $m$.
-Then $(K\dagg K)_{ij} = \kappa \delta_{ij}$, so this term becomes $-\kappa \hat S_i$.
+The first term in \eqref{eq:eoms} describes linear decay and coupling of the signal supermodes.
+In general, linear interactions can actually induce couplings between the different supermodes; this effect can potentially be useful for, e.g., designing couplings in coherent Ising machines~\cite{Wang2013}.
+A useful special case to consider is $\kappa_m = \kappa$, a constant for all $m$, and $\delta_m =0$ for all $m$ (evenly spaced signal modes); then this first term becomes $-\kappa \hat S_i$.

-The second term is the OPO gain, responsible for the generation of signal excitation from pump driving, as well as phase-sensitive gain (phase-sensitive due to the dagger on $\hat S_j\dagg$) and squeezing.
-In general, this squeezing is multimode, but per the discussion in Sect.~\ref{sec:supermodes}, we can choose to pump in the first supermode, so that $\mathcal A^{(1)} = \mathcal A$, a constant, with all others zero.
-If we furthermore assume that the signal supermode basis $T_{im}$ was chosen to diagonalize $\hat G^{(1)}_{ij}$ with eigenvalues $\Lambda_i$, this term becomes $-2\mathcal A \, \Lambda_i \hat S_i\dagg$.
+The second term in \eqref{eq:eoms} is the phase-sensitive OPO gain (phase-sensitive due to the dagger on $\hat S_j\dagg$), which is responsible for squeezing and thus the generation of signal excitation from pump driving.
+In general, this squeezing is multimode, but as discussed, we can choose to pump in the first supermode, so that $\mathcal A^{(1)} = \mathcal A$, a constant, with all others zero.
+Then by assuming that the signal supermode basis $T_{im}$ was chosen to diagonalize $\hat G^{(1)}_{ij}$ with eigenvalues $\Lambda_i$, this term becomes $-2\mathcal A \, \Lambda_i \hat S_i\dagg$.